CommonAccord/Site-Org/Doc/01/Agt/Type/DataSharing/Form_T01_V01.md

-Ti=ìbigdataî RESEARCH DATA USE AGREEMENT
+Ti=‚Äúbigdata‚Äù RESEARCH DATA USE AGREEMENT

 0.Sec={0.1.Sec}<br>{0.2.Sec}<br>{0.3.Sec}<br>{0.4.Sec}<br>{0.5.Sec}

-0.1.Sec=This Agreement is made effective as of {DATE} (the ìEffective Dateî) between {P2.N,E,A} (ìProviderî), and the Massachusetts Institute of Technology, a nonprofit Massachusetts educational corporation with an address at 77 Massachusetts Avenue, Cambridge, Massachusetts 02139 USA (ìMITî), in anticipation of Providerís disclosure to MIT of the data identified in Attachment A (the ìData Setî) for the following purpose (the ìPurposeî): analysis and interpretation of the Data, alone or in combination with data from other sources, in connection with the Research Project identified in Attachment A.
+0.1.Sec=This Agreement is made effective as of {DATE} (the ‚ÄúEffective Date‚Äù) between {P2.N,E,A} (‚ÄúProvider‚Äù), and the Massachusetts Institute of Technology, a nonprofit Massachusetts educational corporation with an address at 77 Massachusetts Avenue, Cambridge, Massachusetts 02139 USA (‚ÄúMIT‚Äù), in anticipation of Provider‚Äôs disclosure to MIT of the data identified in Attachment A (the ‚ÄúData Set‚Äù) for the following purpose (the ‚ÄúPurpose‚Äù): analysis and interpretation of the Data, alone or in combination with data from other sources, in connection with the Research Project identified in Attachment A.

 0.2.Sec=Primary Technical Contact(s) for disclosure of the Data Set on behalf of Provider:<br> {P2.Contact.List}

 0.3.Sec=Primary Technical Contact(s) for receipt of the Data Set on behalf of MIT:<br> {P1.Contact.List}

-0.4.Sec=This Agreement applies to data disclosed between the Effective Date and [DATE] (ìEnd Dateî), unless earlier terminated or extended by mutual written agreement.
+0.4.Sec=This Agreement applies to data disclosed between the Effective Date and [DATE] (‚ÄúEnd Date‚Äù), unless earlier terminated or extended by mutual written agreement.

 0.5.Sec=In consideration of Provider making the Data Set available to MIT, the parties hereby agree as follows:

 1.Ti=CONFIDENTIAL DATA

-1.sec=When used in this Agreement, the term ìConfidential Dataî means confidential and proprietary data in the Data Set disclosed by Provider to MIT in connection with the Purpose that (i) prior to disclosure, is marked with a legend indicating its confidential status or (ii) if disclosed orally or visually is identified by Provider as confidential at the time of disclosure and is summarized to MITís Primary Technical Contact by Provider within 30 days following such disclosure.
-Notwithstanding the foregoing, in no event is data Confidential Data if it (a) was in MITís possession before receipt from Provider; (b) is or becomes a matter of public knowledge through no fault of MIT; (c) is received by MIT, without restriction as to further disclosure, from a third party having an apparent bona fide right to disclose the data to MIT; or (d) is independently developed by MIT without use of Confidential Data.
-For purposes of this Agreement, MIT students, fellows and visiting students are not third parties vis · vis MIT.
+1.sec=When used in this Agreement, the term ‚ÄúConfidential Data‚Äù means confidential and proprietary data in the Data Set disclosed by Provider to MIT in connection with the Purpose that (i) prior to disclosure, is marked with a legend indicating its confidential status or (ii) if disclosed orally or visually is identified by Provider as confidential at the time of disclosure and is summarized to MIT‚Äôs Primary Technical Contact by Provider within 30 days following such disclosure.
+Notwithstanding the foregoing, in no event is data Confidential Data if it (a) was in MIT‚Äôs possession before receipt from Provider; (b) is or becomes a matter of public knowledge through no fault of MIT; (c) is received by MIT, without restriction as to further disclosure, from a third party having an apparent bona fide right to disclose the data to MIT; or (d) is independently developed by MIT without use of Confidential Data.
+For purposes of this Agreement, MIT students, fellows and visiting students are not third parties vis √° vis MIT.

 2.Ti=NO PERSONALLY-IDENTIFIABLE INFORMATION

 2.sec=Notwithstanding anything to the contrary in this Agreement, Provider shall not provide MIT with any Personally-Identifiable Information.
-For purposes of this Agreement, Personally-Identifiable Information is any information that, when used alone or combined with other data, may be used to identify any individuals, including Provider, employees, clients, suppliers, or other third parties and which includes, but is not limited to, an individualís name, mailing address, email address, phone number, account information, title, birth date, gender, occupation, or other information that is unique to or permits identification of that individual.
+For purposes of this Agreement, Personally-Identifiable Information is any information that, when used alone or combined with other data, may be used to identify any individuals, including Provider, employees, clients, suppliers, or other third parties and which includes, but is not limited to, an individual‚Äôs name, mailing address, email address, phone number, account information, title, birth date, gender, occupation, or other information that is unique to or permits identification of that individual.

 3.Ti=LIMITATIONS ON USE